-The Company's investments valued at fair value include equity investments in private companies and partnerships, investments in registered mutual funds, and warrants of public and private companies.
-Investments in registered mutual funds are valued based on quoted prices on active markets and classified as Level I. Company-owned warrants, which have a cashless exercise option, are valued based upon the Black-Scholes option-pricing model and certain unobservable inputs.
-The Company applies a liquidity discount to the value of its warrants in public and private companies.
-For warrants in private companies, valuation adjustments, based upon management's judgment, are made to account for differences between the measured security and the stock volatility factors of comparable companies.
-Company-owned warrants are reported as Level III assets.
-Investments in private companies are valued based on an assessment of each underlying security.
-These securities are generally categorized as Level III.
+The Company's investments valued at fair value include equity investments in private companies and partnerships and investments in registered mutual funds.
+Investments in registered mutual funds are valued based on quoted prices on active markets and classified as Level I. Investments in private companies are valued based on an assessment of each underlying security.
+These securities are generally categorized as Level II or Level III based on observability of inputs.

 Fair Value Option - The fair value option permits the irrevocable fair value option election on an instrument-by-instrument basis at initial recognition of an asset or liability or upon an event that gives rise to a new basis of accounting for that instrument.
 The fair value option was elected for certain equity investments at inception to reflect economic events in earnings on a timely basis.
-Equity investments of \$0.3 million, included within investments on the statement of financial condition, are accounted for at fair value and are classified as Level III assets at December 31, 2017.
+Equity investments of \$0.3 million, included within investments on the statement of financial condition, are accounted for at fair value and are classified as Level III assets at December 31, 2018.